Carbohydrates as energy sources

 When to consume carbohydrates?

-• During prolonged training : Use supplements such as gels or drinks every 30 to 60 minutes to maintain your energy levels.
+- During prolonged training : Use supplements such as gels or drinks every 30 to 60 minutes to maintain your energy levels.

-How much to consume?
+How much should you consume?

 The ideal amount depends on the duration and intensity of the effort:

-• 60 to 120 minutes : 30 to 60 g of carbohydrates per hour.
+- 60 to 120 minutes : 30 to 60 g of carbohydrates per hour.

-• 120 minutes and more : Up to 90 g, or even 120 g per hour by combining glucose and fructose.
+- 120 minutes and more : Up to 90g, or even 120g per hour by combining glucose and fructose.

 Common mistakes to avoid

-1. Too many simple sugars at once : This can cause digestive problems.
+- Too many simple sugars at once : This can cause digestive problems.

-3. Lack of electrolytes : An imbalance between carbohydrates and electrolytes can lead to cramps.
+- Electrolyte imbalance : An imbalance between carbohydrates and electrolytes can lead to cramps.

-4. Excessive concentration : Some drinks that are too concentrated in carbohydrates can slow absorption and cause bloating.
+- Excessive concentration : Some drinks that are too concentrated in carbohydrates can slow absorption and cause bloating.

 Additional tips

-• Practice your nutrition plan : Every body reacts differently.
+- Practice your nutrition plan : Every body reacts differently.
 Practice your eating strategy to avoid surprises on the big day.

-• Consult an expert : A sports nutritionist can help you develop a plan tailored to your specific needs.
+- Consult an expert : A sports nutritionist can help you develop a plan tailored to your specific needs.

-Unlock your full potential with carbohydrates
+Unleash your full potential with carbohydrates

 Sources: